Skip to main content

 Placeholders

-Placeholders are one of the highlights of this Project, these have saved me and will save many others much time by not having to change your phone number in every service separately or other values.
+Placeholders are one of the highlights of Secured Signal API, these have saved me, and will save many others, much time by, for example, not having to change your phone number in every service separately.

 Field Mappings